 Latacora runs the security team for a bunch of startups.
 Want to hear more?
 Too bad!
 Here’s more!

-We review and test the products startups ship.
+We review and test the products that our clients’ ship.
 That means we get broad exposure.
 We’ve had clients with stacks including Python, Go, Ruby, Node, Java, and Clojure, running on every AWS and GCP service you can think of.
 We work directly with development teams, feature by feature, PR by PR.
-Like most security consultancies, we find bugs, but we also get a say in how they’re fixed, how development environments are hardened, and how features are designed
+Like most security consultancies, we find bugs, but we also get a say in how they’re fixed, how development environments are hardened, and how features are designed.

 We continually monitor networks, cloud environments, containers, orchestration and infrastructure, and even endpoint fleets.
 We build software to do that, and build things on top of existing open source tooling.
 Our clients are mostly in AWS, and about a third are in GCP.
 We have a tiny bit of Azure, though usually those are our clients’ clients’ environments.

 We vet the software our customers use, the services they integrate and how they integrate them, the way they deploy software, the way they manage devices and the ways they authenticate to internal tools and third parties.

 If you’ve ever been interested in doing security for a startup, you get to do this for a whole bunch of startups at the same time, working with a bunch of people who decided that this was all they wanted to do.

 We’re good at bringing new folks into the industry and we have at the track record to back the statement up.
 If you’re already in security that’s great, but we’re also willing to work with skilled individuals from the non-security side (e.g. DevOps or IT) and train them in security.

 We’re all over the US but our center of mass is the Chicago office.
 (It just worked out that way!)
 We’ll happily hire remote, but we try to meet up at least a couple times a year (not right now due to COVID-19 of course), usually in Chicago.